nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
         <p>The only downside is that they can’t allow you to create a personalized store as YOU want it.
-Wanting to combine the best of two worlds of ecommerce, Storenvy was created.
+Wanting to combine the best of two worlds of ecommerce, <a href="http://www.storenvy.com/" rel="nofollow">Storenvy</a> was created.
 It lets you easily launch you unique and customized store inside a Storenvy marketplace with the essential tools offered by the platform.
 Facebook store integration along with social-style “watch” and ‘’envy” buttons allow you to easily grow your store and attract more people to follow your products.
 The huge advantage of the platform is that it is free, making you able to upload up to 500 product listings, only taking 10% of each sale when your product is posted up front on the Storenvy Marketplace.</p>
     </div>
     <h2>Jimdo</h2>
     <div class="col-w">